Uzbekistan profile

 1990 - Communist Party of Uzbekistan declares economic and political sovereignty.
 Islam Karimov becomes president.

-1991 - Karimov initially supports the attempted anti-Gorbachev coup by conservatives in Moscow.
-Uzbekistan declares independence and, following the collapse of the USSR, joins the Commonwealth of Independent States (CIS).
+1991 - President Karimov initially supports the attempted anti-Gorbachev coup by conservatives in Moscow.
+Uzbekistan declares independence and, following the collapse of the USSR, joins the Commonwealth of Independent States.

-Karimov returned as president in direct elections in which few opposition groups are allowed to field candidates.
+Mr Karimov returned as president in direct elections in which few opposition groups are allowed to field candidates.

-1992 - President Karimov bans the Birlik (Unity) and Erk (Freedom) parties.
-Members of the opposition are arrested in large numbers for alleged anti-state activities.
+1992 - President Karimov bans the Birlik and Erk opposition parties, whose members are arrested in large numbers.

-1994 - Uzbekistan signs an economic integration treaty with Russia, and an economic, military and social cooperation treaty with Kazakhstan and Kyrgyzstan.

-1995 - Activists from the outlawed opposition party Erk are jailed for allegedly conspiring to oust the government.

-Ruling People's Democratic Party - formerly the Communist Party of Uzbekistan - wins general election.

-Referendum extends Karimov's term of office for another five years.
+1995 - Referendum extends Mr Karimov's term of office for another five years.

-1996 - Uzbekistan, Kazakhstan and Kyrgyzstan agree to create a single economic market.

 Islamist attacks

 1999 - Bombs in Tashkent kill more than a dozen people.
-President blames extremist Islamic Movement of Uzbekistan (IMU).
+President blames Islamic Movement of Uzbekistan (IMU), which conducts summer skirmishes with government forces for several years.

-2001 June - Some 70 people are jailed for terrorism following cross-border incursions in the south by Islamic militants in 2000.

-Uzbekistan, China, Russia, Kazakhstan, Kyrgyzstan and Tajikistan launch Shanghai Cooperation Organisation (SCO) to tackle ethnic and religious militancy and to promote trade, investment.
+2001 June - Uzbekistan, China, Russia, Kazakhstan, Kyrgyzstan and Tajikistan launch Shanghai Cooperation Organisation (SCO) to tackle ethnic and Islamic extremism and promote trade and investment.

-2001 October - Uzbekistan allows US to use its air bases for action in Afghanistan.
+2001 October - Uzbekistan allows US to use its air bases for action in Afghanistan against the Taliban.

 2002 January - President Karimov wins support for extending the presidential term from five to seven years in a referendum criticised as a ploy to hang on to power.